Nuclearfossil/spacedinvaders/basicconcepts.md

 > a collection of instructions that performs a specific task when executed by a computer.
 A computer requires programs to function.

+That's a great definition.
+However 'instructions' can be a be of an abstract term?
+We're used to seeing instructions when we put together IKEA furniture, when following a recipie, or following GPS directions.
+But for a computer, it's a _little_ different.
+Whenever you run a program, it's performing a series of steps:

+- send an email to a recepient.
+- view a web page
+- play a game

+However, each one of the previous examples can be further refined.
+For example, sending an email consists of:

+- Convert the 'email' you created into something that formatted for transmission to a destination.
+- if there are any attachments, those have to be converted into something that can be sent via email.
+- If the email address is improperly formatted, don't send it
+- The email bounced for some reason, we have to deal with that.

+And each one of those steps can be even further broken down:

+- Convert the 'email' you created into something that formatted for transmission to a destination.
+  - Create an email header that has the correct routing information.
+  - Take the subject line of the email and add that to the email header.
+  - Take the body of the text and add it to a buffer that is attached to the email header.

-That's a great definition, if I've ever heard one.
-This begs us to question, what do we mean by 'instructions'.
-At it's lowest level, that's assembly.
-Here's an example (this is from the GCC 7.3 x86-64 bit compiler):
+And even those steps can be broken down.
+At it's lowest level, the lowest level would be assembly.
+Here's an example (this is from the GCC 7.3 x86-64 bit compiler, for those wondering):

 ``` asm
   push rbp